By Michael Traikos

 TORONTO – It is the end of summer and about a dozen NHL players have just finished an hour-long skate and are now spending the rest of a Friday morning in August tucked inside a windowless workout room at the back of St. Michael’s College Arena, sweating, shouting and slamming weights.

-Two giant fans are set to the highest setting and a door leading outside is propped open, but the room, which is about the size of a master bedroom, is still sticky hot and humid.
+Two giant fans are set to the highest setting and a door leading outside is propped open, but the room, which is about the size of a master bedroom, is still sticky hot and humid, we are afraid of mold actually, since this has been happening for several days, according to the mold testing nj professionals we should do inspections every so often.
 With a mix of hip-hop and dance music echoing off the walls, it feels like a nightclub.
 Players are even sipping on pink cocktails — full of protein and vitamins, of course.

 “Character is what you do when you think nobody is watching,” is written in big block letters on one of the walls.
 It is a slogan the players are putting into practice.